PeterVillanueva/Youtube-Video-Downloader/README.md

 Enter the YouTube video URL you want to download.
 Click the "Download" button and watch the magic happen!

+🚀 Using the Executable (EXE) File
+If you prefer not to run the Python script directly, you can use the provided executable file.
+Follow these steps:

+Download the executable file (youtube_downloader.exe) to your local machine.
+Double-click on the executable file to launch the YouTube Video Downloader application.

 🚧 Disclaimer
 Please note that downloading videos from YouTube may violate its terms of service.
 Use this application responsibly and consider the content creators' rights.